gep13/gep13/input/blog/microsoft-certification-offer.md

 Title: Microsoft Certification Offer
 Published: 20/8/2010
 Tags:
-- Certification
+- certification
-- Microsoft
+- microsoft
-- Prometric
+- prometric
-- Training
+- training
 ---

 Microsoft are now offering “Microsoft Certification Exam Packs” which provide you with up to 20% off the cost of the exams, plus a Second Shot Voucher thrown in for good measure.
 The packs come in 2, 3, 4, and 5 variants.